Some Like It Hot (1959)

 where the millionaires are - the sweet end

-of the lollipop - not the cole slaw in the
+of the lollipop - not

 face, the old socks, and the squeezed-out